authand/write-ups/README.md

-# write-ups
+# Write-ups

-documenting ctfs and things i find/do
+Documenting CTFs/CrackMes and things I do